aramis-lab/clinica/CONTRIBUTING.md

   reviewer(s).

 Note: In order to normalize code style across Clinica, we use the [Black code formatter](https://black.readthedocs.io).
-A nice idea is to used in combination of a pre-commit hook.
-Please see [instructions here](https://pre-commit.com/) about how to install the precommit hook in your local copie of the clone (shortly: run `pre-commit install` inside the cloned folder).
+A nice idea is to use it in combination of a pre-commit hook.
+Please see [instructions here](https://pre-commit.com/) about how to install the precommit hook in your local copy (shortly: run `pre-commit install` inside the cloned folder).

 ### Keeping your fork up to date